steeletyphoon/fundamentals-1/README.md

 In this course students find out what coding is, why they should learn it, and how to write their first Python code the way most professionals do, with the vim text editor from a Linux Bash command line.
 Students gradually learn the same habits, tools, and workflows associated with college CS programs and technical careers.
-Young or old, this is everyone's best first experience with real programming.
-Students learn programming fundamentals such as variables, operators, blocks, loops, data types, lists, dictionaries, functions, exceptions and module use.
+Students learn programming fundamentals such as variables, operators, blocks, logics, loops, data types, lists, dictionaries, functions, exceptions, and basic code organization with modules.

 # What We Don't Learn